UL - CSA

 1- What is UL certification?

 UL certification is issued by an NRTL.
-The certification attests to the conformity of a product to a certain standard and is valid in the United States.
-In Europe it is commonly known as "UL" because it often refers to standards called "UL", but in reality Underwriters Laboratories (UL) is only one of many NRTLs and UL standards are not the only reference standards.
+The certification certifies the conformity of a product to a specific standard and is valid in the United States.
+In Europe it is commonly known as “UL” because it often refers to standards called “UL”, but in reality Underwriters Laboratories (UL) is only one of the many NRTLs and UL standards are not the only reference standards.

-It is possible to carry out certifications not only with UL standards, but also with ASME, IEEE, ISA, NEMA, NFPA etc. standards.
+Certifications can be made not only with UL standards, but also with ASME, IEEE, ISA, NEMA, NFPA etc.

-After certifying a product, the NRTL authorizes the manufacturer to affix a registered trademark to it.
-When a product carries a certification mark it means that the NRTL has tested and certified the product and that it complies with the requirements of one or more standards.
+After certifying a product, the NRTL authorizes the manufacturer to affix a registered mark to it.
+When a product bears a certification mark, it means that the NRTL has tested and certified the product and that it complies with the requirements of one or more standards.

-2- What is an NRTL?
+2- What is a NRTL?
 Is the certification mark always the same?

-In the United States, an NRTL (Nationally Recognized Testing Laboratory) is a private company or organization recognized by OSHA (Occupational Safety and Health Administration) and authorized to issue certifications and carry out tests for certain types of products and according to certain standards.
+In the United States, a Nationally Recognized Testing Laboratory (NRTL) is a private company or organization recognized by the Occupational Safety and Health Administration (OSHA) and authorized to issue certifications and perform tests for certain types of products and according to certain standards.

-Each NRTL has its own registered mark, so certification marks differ depending on the NRTL.
-The list of recognized NRTLs and the standards for which they are authorized to issue certifications is present on the OSHA website.
+Each NRTL has its own registered mark, so certification marks differ between NRTLs.
+A list of recognized NRTLs and the standards they are authorized to certify to is available on the OSHA website.
 UL is one of several NRTLs in the United States.
-Other examples of NRTLs are Intertek, TÜV SÜD America, TÜV Rheinland, MET Laboratories, Nemko and CSA.
+Other examples of NRTLs include Intertek, TÜV SÜD America, TÜV Rheinland, MET Laboratories, Nemko, and CSA.

 In Canada, certification bodies are accredited by the SCC (Standards Council of Canada).